 Humans are given this choice — to believe or not to believe — so they may exercise their free will and follow the path of their faith.

 It doesn’t matter if that path leads to false reality.
 In this case, simply developing faith is the lesson.

 This is not to say you shouldn’t question.
-It is not faith to follow blindly, obediently believing everything you’re told.
-Try on various beliefs until you find the ones which feel right.
+It is not faith to follow blindly, obediently, believing everything you are told.
+Better to try on various beliefs until you find the ones which feel right.
 It is through this process, you develop faith.